clearlinux/clear-linux-documentation/source/tutorials/php.rst

 .. note::

-   Enabling an extension only requires that it be installed, added to the php.ini file and that the httpd service is restarted.
-However extensions may have their own configuration options.
-These will be documented by the extension maintainer.
-The options you need can be added to the :file:`/etc/php.d/php.ini` file as described by the documentation for the extension.
-Be sure to restart httpd after making changes to the file.
+   To enable an extension, you must install it, add it to the :file:`php.ini` file, and restart the :file:`php-fpm` service.
+However, some extensions may have configuration options, which will be documented by the extension maintainer.
+Add the options you need to the :file:`/etc/php.d/my-php.ini` file as described in the extension's documentation.
+Be sure to restart :file:`php-fpm` after changing the file.

 Configure PHP-FPM
 *****************